-The recent scandal at National Youth Service (NYS), in which allegedly Ksh 9 billion was lost, has been characterized by dramatic arrests and arraignment of 23 suspects of the listed 54, amid tough talk by the president.
-A spate of alleged corruption scandals has hit the country, from NYS (Ksh 9 billion), National Produce and Cereals Board (Ksh 1.9 billion), Kenya Pipeline (Ksh 70 billion), National Irrigation Board (multibillion scandal), Kenya Electricity Transmission Company (Ksh 6.3 billion) to Kenya Power among others.
+The recent scandal at National Youth Service (NYS), in which allegedly Ksh. nine billion was lost, has been characterized by dramatic arrests and arraignment of 23 suspects of the listed 54, amid tough talk by Kenya’s president.
+A spate of alleged corruption scandals has hit the country, from NYS (Ksh. nine billion), National Produce and Cereals Board (Ksh.
+1.9 billion), Kenya Pipeline (Ksh.
+70 billion), National Irrigation Board (multibillion scandal), Kenya Electricity Transmission Company (Ksh.
+6.3 billion) to Kenya Power among others.
 An executive directive to vet heads of procurement and accounting officers in the public service was also issued by the president.
 These, while positive, are usual reactionary measures that have characterized the war against graft in Kenya, especially around explosive scandals such as the foregoing.

-The fight against corruption has come a long way, since 1956’s Prevention of Corruption Act.
-The Act’s amendment in 1997 established Kenya Anti-Corruption Authority (KACA).
-KACA came in the period of gross systematic institutionalization of corruption by former president Daniel Moi’s regime and the then political class, which had led to suspension of aid to Kenya by the International Monetary Fund.
+The fight against corruption has come a long way, since the Prevention of Corruption Act of 1956.
+The Act’s amendment in 1997 established the Kenya Anti-Corruption Authority (KACA).
+KACA came in the period of gross systematic institutionalization of corruption by former President Daniel Moi’s regime and the then political class, which had led to the suspension of aid to Kenya by the International Monetary Fund.
 KACA was seen as a step towards institutionalization of the fight against corruption.
 The agency was, however, disbanded and the chairman (Harun Mwau) hounded out of office a few years later.
 It was replaced by Anti-Corruption Police Unit (ACPU) in 1999 which was disbanded shortly after.
-In 2003, Kenya Anti-Corruption Commission (KACC) was created by dint of Anti-Corruption and Economic Crimes Act of 2003 and Public Officer Ethics Act of 2003, with Justice Aaron Ringera as its Chair.
+In 2003, the Kenya Anti-Corruption Commission (KACC) was created by dint of Anti-Corruption and Economic Crimes Act of 2003 and the Public Officer Ethics Act of 2003, with Justice Aaron Ringera as its Chair.
 His pressured resignation saw the disbandment of the agency in 2009.

 With the elaborate anti-graft infrastructure, serious milestones should have been achieved by now and corruption could be in its death bed.
 Sadly, the converse is true and the attendant ridiculing of mega corruption scandals in the court of public opinion reveals the level of desensitization and cultural encoding of corruption among Kenyans.
 The smokescreen that is ‘war against corruption’ in Kenya can, thus, be laid bare.

 Lack of political will is probably the single most important factor undermining the fight against corruption.
-It is demonstrated by parliament’s legendary role in undermining the tenure of anti-corruption chiefs and disbandment of anti-corruption agencies: from Harun Mwau (KACA), Justice Aaron Ringera (KACC), Patrick Lumumba (EACC), Mumo Matemu (EACC) to Phillip Kinisu (EACC).
+This is demonstrated by parliament’s legendary role in undermining the tenure of anti-corruption chiefs and disbandment of anti-corruption agencies: Harun Mwau (KACA), Justice Aaron Ringera (KACC), Patrick Lumumba (EACC), Mumo Matemu (EACC), and Phillip Kinisu (EACC).
 The Auditor General, Edward Ouko, who has been undoubtedly the vanguard of the war against corruption survived impeachment by parliament in 2017.
-On the other hand, parliament has also curiously shot down corruption-related impeachments such as that of Health Cabinet Secretary, Sicily Kariuki in March this year, after alleged intervention of the Deputy President (William Ruto).
-More interestingly, in 2015, President Uhuru Kenyatta and his deputy, William Ruto, initially came to the defence of the then Cabinet Secretary for Devolution and Planning, Anne Waiguru, following the loss of over Ksh 790 million at the department of NYS.
-The leader of majority in National Assembly, Aden Duale and his Senate counterpart, Kithure Kindiki, in joint press conference and through a joint article on the Standard Digital on 18 July 2015, defended Waiguru, terming corruption allegations against her as ‘smear politics.’
+On the other hand, parliament has also curiously shot down corruption-related impeachments such as that of Health Cabinet Secretary, Sicily Kariuki in March this year, after the alleged intervention of the Deputy President (William Ruto).
+More interestingly, in 2015, President Uhuru Kenyatta and his deputy, William Ruto, initially came to the defence of the then Cabinet Secretary for Devolution and Planning, Anne Waiguru, following the loss of over Ksh 790 million at the National Youth Service.
+The leader of the majority in National Assembly, Aden Duale and his Senate counterpart, Kithure Kindiki, in a joint press conference and through a joint article on the Standard Digital on July 18, 2015, defended Waiguru, terming corruption allegations against her as ‘smear politics.’
 Other ranking ruling (Jubilee) party politicians also came to her defence.
 Legal prosecution of the matter is still grinding on (to a possible futile halt).
 Parliament has also failed to explicitly criminalize corruption by not passing tougher regulations, laws, and penal codes.
-Parliament has also failed in vetting of public officers appointed to high levels of public service, especially those with questionable integrity issues.
+Parliament has also failed in the vetting of public officers appointed to high levels of public service, especially those with questionable integrity issues.
 Parliament has been seen as the executive’s rubberstamp in most of these appointments.

 The rank and file members of the judiciary have also been found guilty of corruption and this defeats loyalty to the cause.
 The 2003 Ringera Judiciary Report for instance found 5 of 9 Court of Appeal Justices, 18 of 36 High Court Judges and 82 of 254 Magistrates, guilty of corruption.
 In 2014, the Registrar of the Judiciary, Boss Shollei was fired over a Ksh 2 billion scandal.
 In 2016, former Chief Justice Willy Mutunga and Majority Leader in the National Assembly, Aden Duale, engaged in a war of words on Twitter painting each other’s institutions as more corrupt, at the height of investigations over bribery allegations against Supreme Court Judge, Philip Tunoi.
 This proves a major case of institutional rot that creates a permissive environment for corruption and a hostile milieu for the rule of law.